igorski/zCanvas/README.md

 ## Works practically everywhere

-zCanvas has been written to work within a ES module structure, but comes prebuilt and transpiled to work in either a module, CommonJS or browser environment. zCanvas has been tested and verified to work on all half-decent, half-recent browsers.
+zCanvas has been written to work within a ES module structure, but comes prebuilt and transpiled to work in either a module, CommonJS or a browser environment. zCanvas has been tested and verified to work on all half-decent, half-recent browsers.

-Should you however wish to support one of the ancient browsers listed below, zCanvas up to version 5.1.10 can cater to these equally:
+Should you however wish to support one of the ancient browsers listed below, zCanvas up to version [5.1.10](https://github.com/igorski/zCanvas/releases/tag/5.1.10) can cater to the following:

- * Internet Explorer 9+ (note: requires polyfill for _requestAnimationFrame_ and _Promise_)
+ * Internet Explorer 9+ (note: requires polyfill for `requestAnimationFrame`)
- * Chrome for Windows, OS X and Linux
+ * Chrome 22+
  * Apple Safari 6+ (including Mobile Safari)
- * Firefox 3.6+
+ * Firefox 4+
- * Android browser 4+
+ * Android browser 4.4+

- * Chrome for Android 4+
+ _*Note IE9 and some other browsers might need a polyfill for `Promise` at the versions listed above, but it is likely any of those are on auto update channels and at way higher versions in the wild._

 # The API / Documentation